Truecaller moves into global data services with travel eSIM launch across 29 countries

-Truecaller, the leading global platform for verifying contacts and blocking unwanted communication, today launched travel eSIM.
+Truecaller, a leading global platform for verifying contacts and blocking unwanted communication has launched travel eSIM.

 The launch marks Truecaller’s move into mobile data services, broadening the platform beyond caller ID and spam protection, and for the first time adding digital consumables to the portfolio.